HenryNVP/strategic_planning_AI/README.md

 - **RAG API (`services/rag_api`)**
   FastAPI application responsible for file ingestion, chunking, embedding creation, and vector similarity search.
 It exposes signed endpoints such as `/embed`, `/query`, and `/ids`.
 A shared JWT secret protects these endpoints from ad-hoc access.

+- **Analysis Layer (`services/analysis_layer`)**
+  New microservice scaffold that coordinates rules validation, scenario simulations, and optimization workflows.
+It currently ships with stubbed implementations and typed APIs so you can plug in the real computation backends incrementally.

 - **Postgres + pgvector (`db` service)**
   Stores conversational state (LangGraph checkpoints), user/session records, and vector embeddings in dedicated schemas.
 The RAG service writes document chunks here; the agent reads them when resolving queries.